How to Read Your Blood Test Results: A Plain English Guide

 Blood Sugar

-Glucose (fasting) is the most common diabetes screening test.
-A normal fasting glucose is 70-99 mg/dL.
-Values of 100-125 mg/dL fall in the prediabetes range.
-A fasting glucose of 126 mg/dL or higher on two separate tests indicates diabetes.
+Glucose (fasting) is how they screen for diabetes.
+Normal is 70-99 mg/dL.
+If you're 100-125, that's prediabetes -- not diabetic yet, but headed that way if nothing changes.
+At 126+ on two separate tests, that's diabetes.
 If your glucose is flagged, your doctor may order a hemoglobin A1c test, which shows your average blood sugar over the past 2-3 months.

 Kidney Function